motion/orbit/notes/beliefs.md

 - ++ better peek windows with light exploration
 - ++ better profiles
 - ++ need to do more up front design thinking over OCR use cases

+# Jun 1st

+Talked to Adam

+- Brought up:
+  - Apple Marzipan/SwiftUI/Catalyst
+  - Mulesoft / Retool

+# Jun 2nd

+Talked to Liron

+- -- need for desktop app
+- ++ need for plugging into your existing app